BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Data-Efficient System Discovery with Active Learning

-We next evaluate LAPD on Burgers' Equation.
-The original data here distributed around 4001 positions equally spaced in [-8,8] and 1001 different time steps equally spaced in [0,10].
+We next evaluate BLADE with AL on Burgers' equation.
+The original data here distributed approximately 4,000 positions equally spaced in [-8,8] and 1,000 different time steps equally spaced in [0,10].
 The initial condition is set to the same as in Section \ref{burger}.
-Among the original data, 3 different time steps are selected as the training time step.
-Here, we chose 1s,5s, and 8s, and actually, this time step can be chosen randomly, and even the whole training dataset can be chosen randomly throughout the whole dataset.
+The pool of potential design points is constructed by selecting three distinct time steps (1s, 5s, and 8s) from the original data.
+These time points serve as a representative random sample, and any arbitrary selection of time steps from the dataset would be equally suitable.
 Under this scenario, the calculation of partial derivatives with respect to $t$ can be difficult to obtain, hence in need of active learning.
 Again, in this synthetic data scenario, we calculate $\mathbf{U}_t$ based on the original data.
 The candidate library adopted in this experiment is the same as in Section \ref{burger} with 10 terms $[1,u,u_x,u_{xx},u^2,uu_x,uu_{xx},u_x^2,u_xu_{xx},u_{xx}^2]$.
-Here we inject i.i.d. noise on $\dot{\mathbf{U}}$ following $lognormal(0,0.1)$.
+Here we inject i.i.d. noise on $\dot{\mathbf{U}}$ following $lognormal\,(0,0.1)$.